hipe/tmx/common/doc/issues/065-testing-events-notes.md

-## :"future expect vs. expect event"
+## :"future want vs. want event"

-(this is written on the subject of "future expect")
+(this is written on the subject of "future want")

 (EDIT: this is again our favorite thing. previously:)

-NOTE - this is "almost" deprecated but not quite: this was written as an experimental simplification and re-conception of "expect event" (but before "expect event" has its own excellent rewrite). the experiment was (and still is) this:
+NOTE - this is "almost" deprecated but not quite: this was written as an experimental simplification and re-conception of "want event" (but before "want event" has its own excellent rewrite). the experiment was (and still is) this:

   "what if we queue-up a list of expectations *first*, and then